Poseidon-ZKP/zkvote-contract/README.md

 ## Background
 This branch exists to integrate with the [Nouns DAO Private Voting front-end](https://github.com/0xDigitalOil/nounsdao-privatevoting#nounsdao-privatevoting) and needs to be running in parallel to the Nouns UI and contracts in that repo.

+For more info and to get that repo running first (necessary), [see here](https://github.com/0xDigitalOil/nounsdao-privatevoting).

 ## Developer Setup

 ### Install dependencies